alexanderanter/ilm-token/README.md

 # Usage

-If you want to create a transaction with your token, you have to use a Controller facade on top of the Proxy contract:
+If you want to create a transaction with your token, you have to use a Controller facade on top of the Proxy contract, put the token contract address between the quotes:
 ```
-var ctrl = Controller.at([proxy.address])
+var ctrl = Controller.at("proxy.address")
 ```

-Then, you can use any of the token functions, like minting:
+Then, you can use any of the token functions, like minting, put the address between the quotes:
 ```
-ctrl.mint([holder address], amount)
+ctrl.mint("holder address", amount)
 ```

+to mint tokens be aware of the decimals.
+For example if you gonna mint 3 tokens.
+You would write 3*10**decimals or
+300000*10**18
+if your token got 18 decimals.

 # Binding Mainnet